 Ahhh, the 80s.
 The time when bigger was better.
 Big hair, big sweaters, and big radios.
-When radios got bigger, not smaller.
-Boomboxes were a part of 80s culture.
-Also known as ghetto blasters Not just on street corners, but by the pool, the lake, the beach, in the park, pretty much anywhere you went.
-For readers not familiar, a boombox was a large radio with big speakers, usually with a cassette player, that was very loud and you often saw young people walking down the street carrying one on their shoulder while it belted out 80s pop music.
+Boomboxes were a prominent part of the 80s culture.
+Also known as ghetto blasters, you'd see these not just on street corners, but by the pool, the lake, the beach, in the park, pretty much anywhere you went.

 - Fireball Island